-You should ensure that you have made your application and received an offer of a place at the University of St Andrews (conditional or unconditional) before 20 July 2019.
+You should ensure that you have made your application and received an unconditional offer for undergraduate study at the University of St Andrews before 24 July 2020.

-This course is highly intensive and entails five mornings and four afternoons of class contact each week, in addition to workshops, information sessions, and independent learning.
+This course is highly intensive and entails mornings and afternoons of class contact each week, in addition to workshops, information sessions, and independent learning.

 Information sessions focus on aspects of studying at St Andrews, including navigating the library and using referencing software.
-There is a Q and A session on the advising system and institutional teaching policies, and an introduction to Student Services and to the Careers Centre.
+There is a question and answer session on the advising system and institutional teaching policies, and an introduction to Student Services and to the Careers Centre.

-In the afternoons, there are humanities, social sciences and science lectures delivered by staff from a range of academic Schools.
+In the afternoons, there are subject-based lectures delivered by staff from a range of academic Schools.
 These lectures give you the opportunity to understand the rationale behind the different teaching methods used across the University and the role they play in your learning.

 The general emphasis of the course is on essay writing and the presentation skills necessary for success as an undergraduate, and classes will include strategies for working with a variety of sources from books, journal articles and lectures, both in libraries and online.

-Students on the course will be placed in University accommodation on a self-catered basis if they choose to apply to live in University accommodation.
-University accommodation will be available from Thursday 22 August 2019.
+Students on the course will be placed in University accommodation if they choose to apply to live in University accommodation.
+University accommodation will be available from Thursday 20 August 2020.